 A strong vocabulary is very advantageous when attempting an English / Verbal Reasoning paper.
 Completing practice papers alone will not dramatically increase your child’s vocabulary.
-This must be done by other means such as reading, playing word games, doing vocabulary booster quizzes in COAsT and engaging in challenging conversation.
+This must be done by other means such as reading, playing word games, doing vocabulary booster quizzes in My 11PLUS and engaging in challenging conversation.

 Word lists created from past papers may help you gauge the overall vocabulary level in 11 pus tests and it is a good idea to learn words from such lists, but do not assume these same words will appear again.
 Expand your child’s vocabulary as much as possible.

 A child should begin a Vocab Book when embarking on their 11 plus preparation.
 This is a blank book in which they can write any words that they find (at school, in 11+ practice papers, in the book they are currently reading, in any word game) for which they do not know the meaning and then look up their meanings accordingly.
 To make this exercise useful, these words should be quizzed on a daily or weekly basis.
 As the list grows it is obviously tricky to quiz them all, but set a target of learning 3-5 new words every day.
 To aid understanding and help commit the words to memory, your child should make sentences with the words (either written or verbally to you) and you should try to incorporate the words of the week in general conversation as much as possible.
 The words from previous weeks must also be revisited to embed them in long-term memory.

 Types of words that appear frequently in Verbal Reasoning 11 plus exams: